dmtss/Recipeak/README.md

 # Recipeak
-A representative implementation for project management class
+A representative implementation for project management class - made in Android Studio

 Volley.zip should be executed before running the program.